Last Updated: January 13, 2010

 you to the basics of organic and biological chemistry.

-"ADDS" TO THE CLASS WILL BE HANDLED DURING THE FIRST WEEK OF CLASSES IN THE DISCUSSION/LAB SECTION YOU WISH TO ADD----NOTE: NO OPENINGS CURRENTLY EXIST!!!!!!!!!!
-IF YOU ARE OFFICIALLY ALREADY IN THE CLASS AND ARE NOT AT THE FIRST DISCUSSION/LAB SECTION MEETING (FIRST WEEK OF CLASSES) IN SQU-428 YOU WILL BE DROPPED FROM THE CLASS!!!!!!!!!!!!!
+"ADDS" TO THE CLASS WILL BE HANDLED DURING THE SECOND WEEK OF CLASSES IN THE DISCUSSION/LAB SECTION YOU WISH TO ADD----NOTE: NO OPENINGS CURRENTLY EXIST!!!!!!!!!!
+IF YOU ARE OFFICIALLY ALREADY IN THE CLASS AND ARE NOT AT THE FIRST DISCUSSION/LAB SECTION MEETING (SECOND WEEK OF CLASSES) IN SQU-444 (not 428) YOU WILL BE DROPPED FROM THE CLASS!!!!!!!!!!!!!

-Introduction to General, Organic, and Biochemistry, by Hein, Pattison, Arena,
+Text: Introduction to General, Organic, and Biochemistry, by Hein, Pattison, and Arena (BOTH PHYSICALLY PRINTED AND PUBLISHER-ALLOWED ELECTRONIC VERSIONS) (11th Edition from Wiley)

 Course